newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 **Stage 5** Make Inference request

-1. Make this curl request using the endpoint that was created in Stage 3 Step 9.
-The first image we will extract text from is an English image.
+1. Make this curl request using the endpoint variable that was created in Stage 3 Step 10.
+The first image we will extract text from is in English.

 ![English Image](https://demo622.s3.amazonaws.com/english-1.png)